safoorsafdar/safoorsafdarcom/content/posts/5-reasons-i-choose-devops-as-a-career/index.md

 tags:
   - devops
   - aws
+excerpt: >-
+  5 Reasons I choose DevOps as a Career, 5 Reasons I choose DevOps as a Career, 5 Reasons I choose DevOps as a Career, 5 Reasons I choose DevOps as a Career,5 Reasons I choose DevOps as a Career , 5 Reasons I choose DevOps as a Career
 ---
 I have been working in IT for over 10 years.
 I have had the chance to work with a variety of technologies and companies.
 I have worked as a developer, a tester, an architect, and a technical lead.